ZsigmondKN/cellular-automata-sim/README.md

         - [DISCUSSION] Fire spreads too quickly - Now it spreads at a 37km/h
         - [NEW/DONE] The more fire around the higher the chance for the ignite
         - [NEW/DONE] Progressive ignition probability
+        - [DONE] Fire defined on the map burns out by the second frame and as a result sometimes the fire burns out on start.
     - [DONE] Embers
         - [DONE] Implement different directions
     - [DONE] Direct Flame Contact